 Patents, trademarks, copyrights, trade secrets, licensing, and related intellectual property counseling

-His experience includes litigation, patent prosecution, trademark prosecution, licensing, technology transactions and adversarial proceedings before the United States Patent and Trademark Office.
-He received his computer science and business degree, master of business administration, and law degree from Pepperdine University in Malibu, California.
+His experience includes litigation, patent prosecution, trademark prosecution, licensing, technology transactions, and adversarial proceedings before the United States Patent and Trademark Office.
+Notable cases include disputes involving television trademarks, dental implant trademarks and patents, microchip fabrication patents, and internet protocol patents.

 Admitted to the Bar